Feds Look to Bring Home Accused American Terrorists After Decade in Pakistan

 The charges and extradition push highlight the complicated nature of the government’s efforts to prosecute foreign fighters who have traveled across multiple international jurisdictions.
 The moves also point to a legal strategy which could be used against foreign fighters who fled to Syria, where at least one American is currently serving a sentence in a foreign prison for joining ISIS.

 Zamzam left behind a video message, described as “chilling” by one top law enforcement official, which explained his reasoning for leaving the United States.
-While never released publicly, media reports at the time stated it “ showed scenes of war and urged that "Muslims must be defended."
+While never released publicly, media reports at the time said it “showed scenes of war and urged that "Muslims must be defended."

 The five men flew from Dulles airport to Karachi in early December 2009.
 Five days later, they were arrested by Pakistani authorities at the house of a relative.
 By that time, the defendants’ families in America had already alerted law enforcement to their disappearance and law enforcement officials began an effort to locate them.